-Note: For Switches D1 and D4, if only one D-T interconnection is on the line segment, sectionalizing could be done with remote circuit breakers, but ATC still recommends switches with load break capability in case other D-T interconnections are added at a later date.
-Note: If total substation load is less than 30 MW, it is acceptable to not install breakers D2 and D5 until such time the substation load is \geq 30 MW.
+Note: For Switches D1 and D4, if only one D-T interconnection is on the line segment, sectionalizing could be done with remote circuit breakers.
+Note: If total substation load is less than 30 MW, it is acceptable to not install breakers D2 and D5 until such time the substation load is $\geq$ 30 MW.
 If both T1 and T2 are installed, then also install switches D7 and D9.